yurijmikhalevich/rclip/README.md

 ### Windows

-1. Download the "-installer.exe" from the latest [release](https://github.com/yurijmikhalevich/rclip/releases).
+1. Download the "*.msi" from the latest [release](https://github.com/yurijmikhalevich/rclip/releases).
 2. Install **rclip** by running the installer.

+Note: if you previously installed **rclip** using the "-installer.exe" installer, you must manually uninstall the previous version.

 <details>
   <summary>Alternative option (<code>pip</code>)</summary>